webscraperio/web-scraper-documentation/docs/API.md

 X-RateLimit-Reset: 1609372800   // returned only when limit is reached
 ```

+[PHP SDK][sdk] has built-in backoff mechanism in case of reaching the limit.
+If
-If more API calls are required, please contact support.
+more API calls are required, please contact support.

 ## Scraping job status